michaelmangelsdorf/myth/doc/ALU.md

     As we said, the carry bit is for **fixing** the result when the addition of two unsigned numbers overflows a byte.

     The Overflow flag is different - you won't be able to use it directly to fix your result.
-All it tells you is that the addition didn't work, either operand is out of range.
+All it tells you is that the addition didn't work, the two operands when added are out of range.
 The overflow flag is an error flag.
 ADDV stands for ADD and OVERFLOW.

     You can tell that your result is wrong, when you add two positive numbers (A and X) but you get a negative result.
 And also a positive result when you add two negative numbers is clearly wrong.
 And that is what the overflow flag tells you, that one of these two cases occurred.